-Project: The Department of Water Management's private contractor will soon be installing a new sewer in S. Avenue O, from E. 133rd Street to E. 130th Street.
+Project: The Department of Water Management's private contractor will soon install a new sewer in Avenue O, from E. 133rd Street to E. 135th Street.

-Reason: The old pipe dates back to 1923 and needs to be replaced.
-The area bounded by 130th Street on the north, 133rd Street on the south, Avenue M on the east, and Avenue O on the west will benefit from improved drainage and reduced risk of flooding.
+Reason: The old pipe dates back to 1923 and needs replacement.
+Further, the area bounded by 133rd Street on the north, the railroad on the south, Avenue K on the east, and Green Bay Avenue on the west will benefit from improved drainage and reduced risk of flooding.

-Timing: Work begins shortly, and we expect the job to be completed in late June.
-Restoration of the damaged streets/parkways will follow, and we expect completion in mid-August.
+Timing: Our contractor's work starts in mid-April, and we expect the job to be completed in late June.
+Final restoration will follow.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.